mongodb/docs/source/administration/replication-architectures.rst

 -------------

-Always deploy an :term:`arbiter` to ensure that a replica set will always have a sufficient number of members to elect a primary node.
-While having replica sets with 2 nodes is not recommended for production environments, in these circumstances and *any replica set with an even number of members*, deploy an arbiter.
+Always deploy an :term:`arbiter` to ensure that a replica set will have a sufficient number of members to elect a :term:`primary`.
+While having replica sets with 2 nodes is not recommended for production environments, in these circumstances, and *any replica set with an even number of members*, deploy an arbiter.

 To add an arbiter, while connected to the *current primary* node in the :option:`mongo` shell, issue the following command: